konradszejgiec/fastshop/README.md

 ## General info

-This project is a simple shopping cart with possibilites to add/update/remove items from client request and store them in json file with using basic API.
-The code in client-side part was created in clear JS (without any frameworks), and the server-side part was made in Node.js and Express.
+It's a simple shopping cart with add/update/remove options on client's request.
+Requests are stored in a json file using basic API created with Node.js/Express.
+The client-side code was written in clear (vanilla) JS (no frameworks), server side uses Node.js and Express.

 ## Technologies